rnelson/rnelson.github.io/_posts/2022-08-27-dotnet-7-containers.md

 # Built-in .NET SDK container support

 On August 25th 2022, Microsoft [announced built-in container support](https://devblogs.microsoft.com/dotnet/announcing-builtin-container-support-for-the-dotnet-sdk/) added to the latest .NET 7 preview.
 It's incredibly simple.
 You just add a package reference and publish with a pre-made publish profile, and suddenly you have a Docker container.
-I wanted to test this out and play with both Docker Compose, since I hadn't used that yet.
+I wanted to test this out and play with Docker Compose, since I hadn't used that yet.

 My development machine is running Windows 11, Docker Desktop configured for Linux containers.
 Development was done with .NET 7.0.100-preview.7.22377.5.